christcr2012/Cortiware/ops/vercel/VERCEL_DEPLOYMENT_GUIDE.md

 **⚠️ CRITICAL: Renaming Vercel projects can break authentication, tokens, and OIDC.**

-**DO NOT rename your existing Vercel project.** Instead, use this strategy:

-#### Option A: Keep Existing Project (Recommended)
-- **Keep** your existing Vercel project name as-is
-- **Update** its settings to point to `apps/provider-portal`
-- **Create** 3 new projects with proper names:
-  - `cortiware-marketing-robinson`
-  - `cortiware-marketing-cortiware`
-  - `cortiware-tenant-app`
+Your current project is named "mountain-vista" which needs to be changed.
+Here's the safe approach:

+#### Recommended: Create New, Migrate, Then Delete Old

-**Why?** Renaming breaks:
+**Why not just rename?** Renaming breaks:
 - Authentication tokens (PROVIDER_SESSION_SECRET, etc.)
 - Federation keys (FED_HMAC_MASTER_KEY)
 - OIDC configurations (OIDC_ISSUER_URL, OIDC_CLIENT_ID)
 - Stripe webhooks (STRIPE_WEBHOOK_SECRET)
 - Any hardcoded URLs in your database

-#### Option B: Fresh Start (If Absolutely Necessary)
-If you MUST have clean project names:

-1. **Before deleting anything:**
-   - Export all environment variables from existing project
+- Vercel deployment URLs that may be referenced elsewhere

+**Safe Migration Process:**

+1. **Export from "mountain-vista" project:**
+   - Go to Settings → Environment Variables
+   - Click "..." → Download as .env file
+   - Save as `mountain-vista-backup.env`
-   - Document all domain configurations
+   - Document current domain configurations
-   - Note all webhook URLs
+   - Note any webhook URLs
-   - Backup database connection strings

-2. **Create new projects first:**
+2. **Create 4 new projects with proper names:**
-   - Deploy all 4 new projects
+   - `cortiware-provider-portal` (replaces mountain-vista)
+   - `cortiware-marketing-robinson`
+   - `cortiware-marketing-cortiware`
+   - `cortiware-tenant-app`

+3. **Configure new provider-portal project:**
-   - Configure all environment variables
+   - Import all environment variables from backup
+   - Set Root Directory: `apps/provider-portal`
+   - Set Build Command: `cd ../.. && npm run build -- --filter=provider-portal`
-   - Test thoroughly
+   - Deploy and test thoroughly

-3. **Update external services:**
+4. **Update external services (if any):**
-   - Stripe: Update webhook URLs
+   - Stripe: Update webhook URLs to new deployment URL
    - OIDC providers: Update redirect URIs
    - Any APIs: Update callback URLs
+   - Database: Update any stored URLs

+5. **Test new provider-portal deployment:**
+   - Verify authentication works
+   - Test federation keys
+   - Check OIDC login
+   - Verify all API endpoints
+   - Test database connections

-4. **Only then delete old project**
+6. **Only after everything works, delete "mountain-vista":**

-**Recommendation:** Use Option A. The project name is internal to Vercel and doesn't affect your users.
+   - Go to mountain-vista project → Settings → Advanced
+   - Scroll to "Delete Project"
+   - Confirm deletion

+**Timeline:** Plan for 1-2 hours to migrate safely.
+Don't rush this step.

+#### Alternative: Keep "mountain-vista" Temporarily

+If you want to deploy quickly:
+1. Keep "mountain-vista" running as-is
+2. Create 3 new projects (marketing-robinson, marketing-cortiware, tenant-app)
+3. Migrate "mountain-vista" to proper name later when you have time

+**Recommendation:** Do the full migration now while you're setting up the monorepo.
+It's the cleanest approach.

 ---